Donald Trump Confronts Russia Hack Report at News Conference

 An unverified report says Russia has damning information about him+ READ ARTICLE

-President-elect Donald Trump on Wednesday was set to confront an unsubstantiated report that said Russia had compromising information about him, among other issues, during the first news conference he has hosted in about six months.
+President-elect Donald Trump‘s team on Wednesday confronted an unsubstantiated report that said Russia had compromising information about him, among other issues, during the first news conference he has hosted in about six months.

 Trump faced news reporters at Trump Tower hours after attempting in a series of tweets to dispel a possibly damning and unverified report about Russia having personal and financial leverage over him.
 The incoming president blamed his “crooked opponents” for the now widely circulated report, which he called “fake news” and a “total political witch hunt” Wednesday morning, while again distancing himself from having ties to Russia.